Back to all guides

 Value contrast tells the eye what matters first.

-Pick one dark focal piece, one pale writing card, two mid-tone supports, and one small accent; remove anything that competes with the focal piece.
+Pick one high-contrast focal piece, one clearly readable writing card, two middle-value supports, and one small accent.
+Remove the nearest competitor.

 Sort scraps from dark to light before deciding which one should lead.